vikalbirla/Loan-Eligiblity-Predictor/README.md

 Evaluation Metrics:

-Accuracy

-Confusion Matrix
+Accuracy is measured through Confusion Matrix.

-ROC–AUC Curve
+ROC–AUC Curve is generated.

-Results
+Results:-

 Both models were trained and evaluated.